Pajdzik/Kamilpedia/Interview/System design/Exercise/Generative AI chat.md

 - It should support up to 1000 concurrent users
 - it should store the past conversations
 - The system should incorporate content filtering capability
 ## Objects
-- Account – user's account
+- User – user's account
 - Conversation – a group of messages, both prompts and response
 - Message – a single paragraph of text
 ## Relationships
-- Account -> Conversation
+- User -> Conversation
-	- can start a conversation
+	- can start a conversation (write)
-	- can list
+	- can list own conversations (read)
+	- can delete a conversation (write)
+- Conversation -> Message
+	- can post a message (write)
+	- can read an AI generated response (read)
+## Data definition
+- User
+	- ID
+	- email
+	- password
+	- name
+- Conversation
+	- ID
+	- User ID
+	- summary
+- Message
+	- ID
+	- Conversation ID
+	- Content
+- Media
+	- ID
+	- Message ID
+## Access patterns
+A system like ChatGPT i
 # Solution
 ## API
 - `GET /conversation` – lists user's past conversations